PSims/BayesEoR/docs/usage.rst

     python scripts/run-analysis.py --config /path/to/config.yaml --gpu --run

 The ``--run`` flag (or ``run: True`` in the configuration yaml) is required to run the power spectrum analysis.
-Otherwise, only the :class:`bayeseor.posterior.PowerSpectrumPosteriorProbability` class will be instantitated (which can be useful for testing in an interactive python environment).
+Otherwise, only the :class:`bayeseor.posterior.PowerSpectrumPosteriorProbability` class will be instantiated (which can be useful for testing in an interactive python environment).
 As above, the trailing ``--gpu`` flag will force the code to use GPUs.
-When passing ``--gpu`` (or setting ``use_gpu: True`` in the configuration yaml), the power spectrum analysis will only run if at least one GPU is found and the GPU initialization is succesful.
+When passing ``--gpu`` (or setting ``use_gpu: True`` in the configuration yaml), the power spectrum analysis will only run if at least one GPU is found and the GPU initialization is successful.